bmcclure/drupal-library-mapping/README.md

 You may wish to map other library names to common ones.

-You can override the "drupal-library-mapping" key in extras.
-It's recommended to copy the default one and then extend it.
+You can add new mappings to the "drupal-library-mapping" key in extras.

 Example:

     "drupal-library-mapping": {
         "jquery-easing-original": "easing"